Autosomal Dominant Polycystic Kidney Disease

 Brief Summary of Protocol

 The purpose of this study is to learn if tesevatinib, an investigational drug (not approved by the Food and Drug Administration), is a safe and effective treatment for Autosomal Dominant Polycystic Kidney Disease (ADPKD).
-Tesevatinib blocks a protein, called Src kinase, and may slow down or stop uncontrolled growth of kidney cells as a potential treatment of ADPKD.
+Tesevatinib blocks a protein called Src kinase and may slow down or stop the uncontrolled growth of kidney cells as a potential treatment of ADPKD.

 To be eligible to participate in the study, a candidate must be between 18 and 60 years old and have a confirmed diagnosis of ADPKD.
 Additional eligibility criteria will be reviewed when volunteers contact the study team.